 During the Prohibition era of U.S. history, speakeasys were nightclubs that sold illicit liquor.
 Often run by the mob and housed in secret locations, these early 20th century saloons have taken on a life and mystique of their own.
-If you’re nostalgic for this by-gone era, consider visiting one of the nine best speakeasies in Nevada below for an experience you won’t soon forget.
+If you’re nostalgic for this by-gone era, consider visiting one of the eight best speakeasies in Nevada below for an experience you won’t soon forget.

 Death and Taxes Provisions and Spirits in Reno, Nevada, is known for their fresh artisanal cocktails “made with seasonal ingredients, house-made syrups, and infusions as well as a rotating wine and craft beer selection.”
 In addition to a hip spot to spend some time, they offer regularly scheduled classes, including Cocktails 101, Bourbon 101, and private classes.